City Year Columbus Board of Directors

 Steve has a Bachelor of Science degree in statistics and mathematics from the State University of New York College at Oneonta, an MBA in organizational leadership from The University of Findlay and has continued his commitment to learning with certificates in executive leadership from The Ohio State University, leading during strategic growth from Harvard Business School and market research from the University of Georgia.
-Beyond his commitment to City Year Columbus and his membership in the Red Jacket Society, Steve is the executive sponsor for Alliance Data’s first ever LGBTQ business resource group (PrideAlliance) and the executive advisor to the Marketing Associate Engagement Committee (which strives to continually improve associate engagement and enablement at Alliance Data).
+Beyond his commitment to City Year Columbus and his membership in the Red Jacket Society, Steve previously served as the vice president for marketing services at Alliance Data.
+During his time there, he was the executive sponsor for Alliance Data’s first ever LGBTQ business resource group (PrideAlliance) and the executive advisor to the Marketing Associate Engagement Committee (which strives to continually improve associate engagement and enablement at Alliance Data).
 An upstate NY native—Steve, his wife (Angela) and his two boys (Wesley and Willem) live in Gahanna and love, love, love central Ohio.
 His other passions include reading, walking/hiking, fantasy football and the Buffalo Bills!

 Bill joined Merrill Lynch in 1995 and helps clients look forward to lifestyles and legacies they envision for themselves and future generations.
 Bill was recently listed as one of the Forbes “Best-in-State Wealth Advisors” and also holds the Chartered Retirement Planning CounselorSM (CRPC®) designation from The College for Financial Planning and the Certified Divorce Financial Analyst® (CDFA®) designation—a demonstration of his commitment to best practices, thoughtful guidance and positive outcomes.